Antibiotics can sometimes interact with other medicines or substances. This means it can have an effect that is different to what you expected.

 - ergotamine and methysergide – used to treat migraines

-It's highly recommended that you don't combine a macrolide with any of the following medications unless directly instructed to by your GP, as the combination could cause heart problems:
+Do not take a macrolide antibiotic with any of the following medications unless directly instructed to by your GP, as the combination could cause heart problems:

-You should check with your GP or pharmacist before taking a fluoroquinolone if you're currently taking any of the following:
+Check with your GP or pharmacist before taking a fluoroquinolone if you're currently taking:

 - theophylline – used to treat asthma; also found in some cough and cold medicines